Why Are There So Many Millipedes in My House?

 Millipedes in your house are easy to identify by their segmented, wormlike bodies and plethora of legs that give them their name.
 Depending on the species, they can be anywhere from one-sixteenth to two inches long.
 Fortunately, you won’t encounter the African species that can grow nearly 14 inches long.
 Imagine finding that in your basement.

-Coloring
+Millipedes Coloring

-These 1,000 leggers blend well with the surrounding dirt, rock, and foliage.
-They come in various earthy colors, ranging from brown, to black, and even a dull gray.
-A few species have bright colors, depending on where they live.
+These “1,000 leggers” blend well with the surrounding dirt, rock, and foliage.
+They come in various earthy colors, ranging from brown to black and even a dull gray.
+A few species have bright colors depending on where they live.

-Eyes
+Millipedes Eyes

 You’re not apt to see a millipede’s eyes unless you look at it under a magnifying glass.
 They have several simple eyes called ocelli on the front and sides of their short, round heads.
 Their ocelli can only detect light and dark, while some species are blind.

-Antenna
+Millipedes Antenna

 Their primary navigation source is their antenna that is perpetually tapping in front of them.
-These creepy crawlers keep their antenna meticulously clean with minute brushes on their front legs.
+These creepy crawlers keep their antenna meticulously clean with tiny brushes on their front legs.
 Millipedes also have sensory organs behind their antenna that may sense temperature and humidity.

-Mouth
+Millipedes Mouth

 The Great 1,000 Leg Myth